spring-attic/bomr/README.md

 ### artifacts

-The `artifacts` command lists the artifacts in a group with a particular.
+The `artifacts` command lists the artifacts in a group with a particular version.
 It is intended to be used when adding new dependency management to a bom.
 The command takes two required arguments and one option:

 ```
 Usage: bomr artifacts <group> <version> [<options>]